Interview Questions to Ask a Candidate for a Potential Manager Job

-Interviewing a candidate for a management or supervisory position is a lot different than screening someone to work on the front-line of your company.
+Interviewing a candidate for a management or supervisory position is a lot different than screening a person to work on the front-line for your company.
 After all, they are going to mentor and guide the employees under their charge.
 And they will be accountable for the way the department runs and ultimately functions.
 So you want to find the right person for the job.
 That means coming up with the right questions to ask during the interview.

-The following sample job questions about a candidate's management style, experience, outlook and personality will help you assess your his supervisory skills.
-They will also help you determine whether he is a good fit for your company.
+The following sample job interview questions about a candidate's management style, experience, outlook, and personality will help you assess his or her supervisory skills.
+They will also help you determine whether he or she is a good fit for your company.

-Feel free to use these questions in your own interviews or use them as a base to develop your own.
+Feel free to use these questions in your own interviews or use them as a base to develop your own questions.
 As you interview potential management employees for your company, you will find out over time which questions yield the most useful information.

 You'll want to ask the questions that best support your final candidate selection.

-You'll want to make sure your candidate ticks off all the requirements on your list before you schedule that interview.
-You want to make sure the person is motivated, is a people person and is results oriented.
-Furthermore, he should be experienced, and be able to work well under pressure.
-Finally, he needs to be approachable, personable, work well with a team and have a great attitude.
+You'll want to make sure your candidate ticks off all of the requirements on your list before you schedule that interview.
+You want to make sure the person is motivated, a people person, and a results-oriented leader.

-There are two types of questions you'll want to ask — those that focus on the candidate's experience, and those that provide insight into his behavior and personality.
+There are two types of questions you'll want to ask—those that focus on the candidate's experience, and those that provide insight into his or her behavior and personality.

-Always ask these management interview questions.
+Always ask these management job interview questions.
 The answers give you valuable knowledge about the candidate’s experience.

 - How long have you worked as a manager?

 - Describe the exact responsibilities and activities over which you had oversight for these employees.
-This will give you insight into what his job duties were in his previous position.
+(This will give you insight into what his or her job duties were in their previous position.)

 Behavioral Management Interview Questions

 - How would you describe your management style?
-You'll want to see how he manages so you can determine whether his style matches that of your company.
+(You'll want to see how he or she manages so you can determine whether their style matches that of your company.)